BlazingWarlord/Information-Retrieval-Assignment/README.md

 # Information Retrieval Assignment

+05-03-2023

+Created GUI for search and results page.
+Updated in index_creator_updated_gui

 01-03-2023

 Index_creator_Updated has a basic paragraph-wise retriever but not the best.
 If better solution can be found, best to go with that